Indian Fusion Wedding Dress with Latkan Photoshoot

 Fusion Bride Separates

 I designed a thoroughly modern mix and match ensemble for our Western bride with touches of India as a nod to her future husband.
-I layered silk satin, embroidered organza and Asian trims to create this Indian fusion wedding dress look.
+The layered silk satin, embroidered organza and Asian trims to create this Indian fusion wedding dress look.
 I love creating ensembles with elements that can be added and removed, so my brides can change their look through the day.

 I designed wrap over trousers in silk crepe that moves beautifully.
 When walking the split up the sides can waft open and reveal the metallic ribbons I sewed on the inside hems.
 I also made a tiered skirt in embroidered silk organza.
 The skirt can worn on top of the trousers so the trousers will be a surprise for the evening party.